opsdroid/opsdroid/docs/matchers/sapcai.md

 ## Configuring opsdroid

+[SAP Conversational AI](https://cai.tools.sap/) is an NLP API for matching strings to [intents](https://cai.tools.sap/docs/concepts/intent).
+Intents are created on the SAP Conversational AI website.

 In order to enable SAP Conversational AI skills, you must specify an `access-token` for your bot in the parsers section of the opsdroid configuration file.
-You can find this `access-token` in the settings of your bot under the name: `'Request access token'`.
+You can find this `access-token` in the settings of your bot.
+Click on the Tokens tab and use the `'Developer token'` details.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.